ludocode/onramp/docs/virtual-machine.md

 All programs are position-independent.
 This makes it possible for programs to run other programs without the need for virtual memory.
 The program pointer (`rpp`) contains the base address of the currently running program.

-The VM accesses the outside environment via system calls.
+The VM accesses the outside environment via system calls (or "syscalls".)
 These are provided by the VM to the program as a table of function pointers which the program calls using a special calling convention.
 System calls include input and output streams; file and directory access; time and more.

 An Onramp VM can run hosted or freestanding.
 When hosted, the platform's filesystem is bridged into the virtual machine.
 This requires the VM to implement the file and directory system calls.
 When freestanding, an OS runs inside the Onramp VM.
 The contained OS receives most system calls and implements the filesystem.